Increedible/AIHelpmeout/README.md

 More technically phrased it is a client‑only React app, built with Vite and TypeScript.
 It uses Monaco for the editor, Radix for the dialogs and tooltips, Zustand for state, and a small set of UI utilities.
 You can point it at OpenAI, Gemini, or Claude with your own API keys.

+## How it works

+Change your code in the code editor on the left, and then you can click 'Save & Prompt' on near the bottom middle.
+This will save your current code and compare it to the **last saved code snippet**.
+You can view what code that is with the 'View Saved' button.
+You can change the prompts with the 'Edit Prompt' button on the top right.

 ### Features/highlights

 * VS Code‑style editor with syntax highlighting and per‑language undo or redo